KaamiiGii/leadium-tests/README.md

 ## Description test
 - Go to Google
-- Do a search by random value (in Test market.yandex.ru)
+- Do a search by random value
 - Check that the search results are available
 - If the search did nothing, the test failed